jweeeezy/inception/notes.md

 - also dont specify ports for the same reason (have to find out how to do it else)
 - for local development you should use docker compose only (intented for workflow)

-- run all containers in detached (background) mode
+- run all containers in detached (background) mode and stop them

     ` docker compose up -d `

+    ` docker compose down `

 #### [COMPOSE v2 NEW FEATURES]